This is what greeted me when I tried to comment on Fred Wilson’s post today.

 Fred Wilson wrote about signing up to Pocket, and requested suggestions for becoming a power user.
 Naturally, I wanted to comment with a plug for my Chrome extension for Pocket.
 I also wanted to offer my 2c on why I found Instapaper better than Pocket 1.

-knavigate to next/previous post as expected.
-However, the more ‘lay’ user-friendly
+j/k navigate to next/previous post as expected.
+However, the more ‘lay’ user-friendly left-arrow/right-arrow versions don’t.

-fas an additional activator would be useful – a lot of platforms use favourite as an alternative to like, and some users may be more behaviourally trained to press
+Like keyboard shortcut, l, works as expected.
+Adding f as an additional activator would be useful – a lot of platforms use favourite as an alternative to like, and some users may be more behaviourally trained to press f instead of l

 By integrating ‘reading’ and ‘writing’ in the same app, you’re forcing the bigger user group1 to also confront tools designed for the smaller user group.